-Source: This Rule is derived from Rule 3.1 of the 2007 ABA Code, except as to paragraph (5), which is new.
+Source: This Rule is derived from Rule 3.1 of the 2007 ABA Code.
 The Comments are derived from the ABA Comments to that Rule.

 Rule 3.2.
 APPEARANCES BEFORE GOVERNMENTAL BODIES AND CONSULTATION

 WITH GOVERNMENT OFFICIALS

 A judge shall not appear voluntarily at a public hearing before, or otherwise consult with, an executive or a legislative body or official, except: